toxplosion/TimeLapse/README.md

 ### Installing ffmpeg
 - **MacOS:**
 Using homebrew:
 `brew install ffmpeg`
-otherwise download it directly from https://www.ffmpeg.org/
+Otherwise download it directly from https://www.ffmpeg.org/

 - **Linux:**
 Use any package manager to install the package `ffmpeg`.
 The package names vary in each package manager, please make sure to perform a search prior to installing.